-Alice is an Ambassador and Board Member for the 100 Story Building.
+Alice is an Ambassador for the 100 Story Building.

 100 Story Building is a centre for young writers based in Melbourne’s inner-west.
 Here, children and young people from culturally and linguistically diverse and marginalised backgrounds are given the opportunity to foster their creative voice and to have their ideas shared and respected.
 We bring together young writers and members of Melbourne’s creative community, and encourage them to share in their skills and understandings through creative writing excursions, publishing programs and after-school activities.

 Our mission is to provide opportunities for the most marginalised children and young people in our community to build the literacy skills, confidence and sense of belonging that are fundamental to future success.

 Please drop by and say hello, volunteer, or sign up a child you know who would love to do a writing workshop!

 Growing up in Braybrook in the 1980s, Les Twentyman was known in the Western suburbs as a legendary social worker.
 His street outreach work changed the lives of many of the most disadvantaged young people in Australia.
 His Back to School program aims to help kids begin a new school year or term with books and resources.
 The program has directly assisted over 14,000 school students and over 300 University students.

 If you are a STUDENT with recent textbooks you no longer need, maybe you might want to consider donating them to another student through this program.

 If you are a PUBLISHER with books on school curricula, maybe you might want to consider donating some copies to Back to School.